-- Pressurized: generally speaking (especially in the US) these are the most common types of tennis balls used where the internal pressure is greater than the external pressure of the tennis ball.
+- Pressurized: Generally, these are the most common types of tennis balls.
+The internal pressure is greater than the external pressure of the tennis ball.
 This difference in pressure gives the balls their bounce and allows the rubber wall to be thinner.
-When fresh this gives the balls superior playability, i.e. more bounce, spin, and speed.
-These balls are used always used in professional competition.
+When fresh, this gives the balls superior playability, i.e., more bounce, spin, and speed.
+Professionals use these balls in competition.

-- Pressureless: pressureless tennis balls have the same internal and external pressure and derive their bounce from a thicker rubber, which makes them heavier and typically a bit more expensive to manufacture.
+- Pressureless: Pressureless tennis balls have the same internal and external pressure.
+They derive their bounce from a thicker rubber, which makes them heavier and typically a bit more expensive to manufacture.
 These balls are more durable and will last longer, but their playability isn’t quite as good as their pressurized counterparts.